gitbls/ndm/README.md

 * Easily name your own home network domain.
 * The ndm database and configuration is maintained in a single, portable file, so it's easy to backup and restore.

+If you find ndm useful, please consider starring it to help me understand how many people are using it.
+Thanks!

 **ndm capabilities include**

 * Maintain and easily update dns and dhcpd configuration files and /etc/hosts